 There is no simple answer.
 But the fact that brothers Matthew and Ryan Marsh are taking a pioneering role in solar energy demonstrates independent thinking, dedication to operational excellence and self confidence.
 These qualities partly explain how the Marshes, co-owners of First Class Vending Inc., Bell Gardens, Calif., became the dominant player in greater Los Angeles at a fairly young age.
 (Matthew is 40 while Ryan is 37).

 The brothers’ ability to work well together undoubtedly plays a role in their success.
 Matthew, the president, oversees customer relations, sales and equipment purchasing while Ryan, the vice president, handles operations, route management and product purchases.

 While both brothers caught the entrepreneurial bug at an early age, they never intended to work together until the opportunity presented itself early in the company’s growth.

 Both Matthew and Ryan point to their father, Steve Marsh, a self made garment manufacturer, as their personal role model.

 Matthew, who began the business in 1994 fresh out of San Diego State University by purchasing a 1-route operation, credits some advice he received early in his career from a business consultant.
 The consultant told him if a competitor is doing something, that doesn’t mean it’s the right thing to do.

-Conversely, if a competitor isn’t doing something, that doesn’t mean it’s the wrong thing to do.
+Conversely, if the competitor isn’t doing something, that doesn’t mean it’s the wrong thing to do.